zrecore/ZRECore/README.md

 # ZRECore - The most intuitive approach to e-commerce application development.
 This application provides a Mobile and E-Commerce application environment, built upon the Zend Framework MVC library.
+ZRECore leverages various technologies, including Doctrine 2, Sqlite3, and jQuery in order to provide a powerful, yet intuitive code base any PHP programmer can quickly figure out and extend to suite his or her needs.

 This code is provided to you under the terms of the GNU General Public License V3 or higher.
 It can be found at http://www.gnu.org/copyleft/gpl.html
 Copyrights 2009 The Alex Venture Project http://www.alexventure.com.
 All rights reserved.